Terror sympathisers in govt offices: Monitoring group gets cracking

 Srinagar, Apr 16: Several agencies monitoring the situation in Jammu and Kashmir have raised concerns about government officials who act as sympathisers of terror.
 The NIA has stumbled upon several instances where government officials have actively aided persons in terror funding.

-They help in moving the funds and also act as a perfect cover for the terror sympathisers an NIA official explained to OneIndia.
+They help in moving the funds and also act as a perfect cover for the terror sympathisers an National Investigation Agency (NIA) official explained to OneIndia.

 In the midst of such allegations, a monitoring group has commenced its work to identify and weed out such elements in government offices.
 The group known as the multi disciplinary Terror Monitoring Group was constituted with an aim of taking coordinated action in all cases that relate to terror and terror financing.
 This group would identify all persons involved in terrorism.
 After these persons are identified, coercive action would follow.